-Sonrisas Best Practice: Learn the Songs on the CDs and Sing Them with Your StudentsBrooks
+Sonrisas Best Practice: Perform Songs with Your StudentsBrooks

 Music and verse are a big part of the Sonrisas Spanish Curriculum.
 In Sonrisas Levels I and II, during the Circle Time segment of the lessons, teacher and students sing songs and recite poetry and chants as part of each lesson.
 Music is a great way to engage preschool and elementary Spanish learners.
 It activates their kinesthetic, musical, and interpersonal intelligences, and young learners are actually able to connect to the language through their physical bodies and imaginations while singing and dancing—plus, it is just plain fun for children (and teacher too!).
 In terms of language performance, music facilitates the learning of words, phrases, simple sentences, and questions.
 These provide a strong foundation for developing proficiency.